Editor’s Note: Updated in 2025. Originally posted in 2018.

 Content also helps with referrals.
 If you become a reliable resource in your industry, other websites may start linking back to you in their content.
 If you create a killer piece of content, existing customers may share it with other buyers.

 Another way content helps drive people to your site is through email.
-You can send out newsletters, personalized email campaigns and more to nurture prospects and upsell current customers by driving them back to your site.
+You can send out newsletters, personalized email campaigns and more to nurture prospects and upsell current customers by driving them back to your website.

 2. Content Shows Thought Leadership